 There are no special admission requirements for this program.
 Please consult WKCTC's general admission requirements.

-Graduates of the Homeland Security and Emergency Management Program can seek job opportunities in both private and public sectors.
+As a graduate of the Homeland Security and Emergency Management Program, you can seek job opportunities in both private and public sectors.
 Areas of opportunity include the following:

 Opportunities in homeland security and emergency management are vast and growing.
 The federal government spends over $50 billion annually on homeland security and emergency management activities.
 Much more is spent by state and local governments and the private sector.
 Locally and nationally, according to the U. S. Department of Labor, earnings for many positions in the field range from $30,000 to over $45,000.